Professor Patrick Kehoe

 Research interests

-As Gestetner Professor of Translational Dementia Research, I jointly head (with Professor Seth Love), the Dementia Research Group in Bristol Medical School: Translational Health Sciences, at the University of Bristol.
+As Gestetner Professor of Translational Dementia Research, I jointly head (with Dr Scott Miners) the Cerebrovascular and Dementia Research Group in Bristol Medical School: Translational Health Sciences, at the University of Bristol.

-My other areas of interest include the aetiology of various forms of Vascular Cognitive Impairment (VCI).
-We are currently undertaking a large international collaborative project to try and identify genetic risk factors for VCI, potential synergies with genetic risk factors for stroke, but also to undertake research to harmonise the conceptualisation and classification of different forms of VCI.
+Other areas of research are the aetiology of various forms of Vascular Cognitive Impairment (VCI).
+This includes a large international collaborative project to try and identify genetic risk factors for VCI, potential synergies with genetic risk factors for stroke.
+He has previously led collaborative research initiatives to harmonise the conceptualisation and classification of different forms of VCI.

 Projects and supervisions